nystrom/rivo/docs/design.md

 ## Modules and linking

 A module consists of a set of definitions and an initializer expression.
-A module can import from other modules.
+A module can import names from other modules.

 A program is a set of modules.
 The main module is given to the interpreter and the initializer expression is evaluated.